ibm-cloud-docs/cephaas/s3_cred_create.md

 See [Setting up your CLI and API environment](docs/cephaas?topic=cephaas-set-up-environment&interface=api) for instructions on how to set the `$sds_api_endpoint` and `$iam_token` variables.
 {: note}

+## Next steps
+{: #next-step-creating-s3-cred}

+You can start creating and managing buckets and objects using the AWS CLI.
+For guidance, see [Using AWS CLI](/docs/cephaas?topic=cephaas-aws-cli).